k1LoW/awspec/doc/_resource_types/eks_nodegroup.md

 ### be_ready

-This matcher is not exactly you are expecting: it is different from what you can see when looking at the AWS console at the Node Groups configuration and check if the nodes Status is "Ready".
+This matcher *might* not be exactly you are expecting: it is different from what you can see when looking at the AWS console at the Node Groups configuration and check if the nodes Status is "Ready".

 What you seeing over there is
 [actually the same thing](https://aws.amazon.com/premiumsupport/knowledge-center/eks-node-status-ready/)